What is car loan eligibility?

 The closer match your information is to what the lender is looking for, the better your chances of being accepted for a car loan.

-Every lender has a different set of criteria that a potential customer has to meet in order for them to approve their car loan.
+Every lender has a different set of criteria that a potential customer has to meet to approve their car loan.

-There could be a number of different eligibility checks, but some remain the same regardless of the lender.
+There could be several different eligibility checks, but some remain the same regardless of the lender.
 These include:

 For example, your date of birth and residency status (homeowner, living with parents etc.).